-Due to the generosity of our donors, we have built 26 houses to date.Unfortunately there is still an urgent need for many more homes.
+Due to the generosity of our donors, we have built 29 houses to date.Unfortunately there is still an urgent need for many more homes.
+We already have 2 families picked out as receipents for 2019.
+Your donations can help make this a reality.
 Thanks for visiting our website.
 We hope you enjoy it.

 98% of all donations are used for the building of houses.
 The other 2% is for administrative costs.
 We are an All Volunteer Organization